-Check Disk is a tool used to verify file system integrity and is also used to locate bad sectors of hard drives.
-It also helps in recovering corrupted data whenever a system failure occurs that involves data integrity (i.e power failure).
-Below are steps in Windows for operating Check Disk.
+Check Disk (chkdsk) is a tool used to verify file system integrity and is also used to locate bad sectors on hard drives.
+It also helps in recovering corrupted data whenever a system failure occurs that involves data integrity (i.e. power failure).

 Check Disk can examine FAT16, FAT32 and NTFS drives and automatically repair errors.
 Below are the steps in Windows 7, Windows 8 and Windows 10 for running chkdsk on your system.

 Run GUI chkdsk on Windows